gothinkster/realworld-starter-kit/README.md

 Then open http://localhost:3000 to see your app.

-When you’re ready to deploy to production, create a minified bundle with `npm run build` and you will find result in folder `/build`
+When you’re ready to deploy to production, create a production build with `npm run build` and you will find result in folder `/dist`, after you created a production build, you can execute `npm run serve` to serve the folder.